Docs

 The Anatomy of a GraphQL Query

-Unlike REST API, a GraphQL API is built upon a Schema that defines which queries can be performed.
+Unlike REST APIs, GraphQL APIs are built on a schema-driven design that defines which queries can be performed.

 1query GetToken($id: ID!) {2 token(id: $id) {3 id4 owner5 }6}

-which will return the following predictable JSON response (when passing the proper $id variable value):
+which will return a predictable JSON response (when passing the proper $id variable value):

 1{2 "token": {3 "id": "...",4 "owner": "..."5 }6}